rahulLiving/RecipeAllocation/README.md

 Make sure the `JSON` files are placed in the `data` folder **execution**
-`python --o orders.json --s stock.json main.py`
+`python -p ../data/ -o orders.json -s stock.json main.py`

 **p.s** Prints the boolean value representing if the constraints in the problems are met or not. **True** for constraints being satisfied
 **False** otherwise